Macular hypoplasia

 | FOXC1 | 6p25 | Axenfeld-Rieger syndrome type 3 |

-PAX6 mutations are often premature truncated codon (PTC) types such as nonsense and frameshift, and missense mutations have also been reported1).
+PAX6 mutations are often premature truncated codon (PTC) types such as nonsense and frameshift mutations, and missense mutations have also been reported1).
 Sequencing detects some mutation in nearly 85% of isolated aniridia cases2).

-In a large registry study, genetic diagnosis was obtained in 56.5% of glaucoma associated with non-acquired ocular developmental anomalies, and PAX6 is shown to be one of the major causative genes10).
+In a large registry study, genetic diagnosis was obtained in 56.5% of glaucoma associated with non-acquired ocular developmental anomalies, and PAX6 has been shown to be one of the major causative genes10).

-PAX6 and WT1 (the causative gene for Wilms tumor) are adjacent on 11p13, and chromosomal deletions that delete both result in aniridia complicated by Wilms tumor (WAGR syndrome: Wilms tumor, Aniridia, Genitourinary abnormalities, mental Retardation).
+PAX6 and WT1 (the causative gene for Wilms tumor) are adjacent on 11p13, and chromosomal deletions involving both result in aniridia complicated by Wilms tumor (WAGR syndrome: Wilms tumor, Aniridia, Genitourinary abnormalities, mental Retardation).

-Chromosomal microarray (CMA) or FISH testing is recommended to detect deletions in the 11p13 region including PAX6 and the adjacent WT1 gene.
-If a WT1 gene deletion is confirmed, the risk of Wilms tumor is high, so regular abdominal ultrasound examinations until age 6 are necessary.
-Testing should be performed under genetic counseling2).
+Chromosomal microarray (CMA) or FISH testing is recommended to detect deletions in the 11p13 region, including PAX6 and the adjacent WT1 gene.
+If a deletion of the WT1 gene is confirmed, the risk of Wilms tumor is high, so regular abdominal ultrasound examinations are required until age 6.
+Testing should ideally be performed under genetic counseling2).

 Severity classification is based on corrected visual acuity and visual field constriction1).